Los Angeles DWI Attorneys

 Yes, under the California Vehicle Code Section 23220, you may be charged for DWI even when you don’t appear to be drunk but you are caught driving while drinking any alcoholic beverage on any highway.

 You may also have a higher tolerance for alcohol and may still be charged for DWI if a preliminary screening for alcohol or other chemical test shows that your BAC is 0.08% or over.
-Not all equipment for testing alcohol or illegal substances is accurate and a criminal defense lawyer can help ensure that you are not wrongly charged.
+Not all equipment for testing alcohol or illegal substances is accurate and Los Angeles DWI attorneys can help ensure that you are not wrongly charged.

 Is It Illegal to Refuse a Blood Test?

 In certain cases, you may not refuse a blood test for determining your blood alcohol content.